Vikas-Mehra/Products-Management/README.md

 - Make sure the user exist
 - Get order id in request body
 - Make sure the order belongs to the user
-- Make sure that only a cancellable order could be canceled.
+- Make sure that only a cancellable order could be cancelled.
 Else send an appropriate error message and response.
 - **Response format**
   - _**On success**_ - Return HTTP status 200.
 Also return the updated order document.
 The response should be a JSON object like [this](#successful-response-structure)
   - _**On error**_ - Return a suitable error message with a valid HTTP status code.
 The response should be a JSON object like [this](#error-response-structure)